weecology/updating-data/content/githubactions/updatedata/_index.md

 pre: "<b>9. </b>"
 ---

-Time to update your `data` file with new data.
+Time to update your `data` file with new data which contains a deliberate error for period 462.
 Copy [this data]( /sample-data/new-data.csv) and append it to `data/data.csv` in your repo:

 | period | BA | DM | DO | DS | NA | OL | OT | PB | PE | PF | PH | PI | PL | PM | PP  | RF | RM | RO | SF | SH | SO |
 |--------|----|----|----|----|----|----|----|----|----|----|----|----|----|----|-----|----|----|----|----|----|----|